 Council has consulted with the Community about the upcoming Howell Close Stormwater Renewal Works.
-Comments have been taken into consideration for construction, with works on schedule to be completed this financial year.
+Comments have been taken into consideration for the design and construction, with works on schedule to be completed this financial year.

 Council is excited to announce the proposed upcoming construction works which will reduce the likelihood of blockage of the Howell Close stormwater system and help improve the conveyance of overland flows in the Crown of Newport Reserve.
 These works will include: